ibm-cloud-docs/vmwaresolutions/vcenter/vrw-planning.md

 # Requirements and planning for VMware Regulated Workloads
 {: #vrw-planning}

 Review the following requirements before you order your VMware® Regulated Workloads instance.
-Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and services requirements.
+Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and services requirements.

 ## IBM Cloud account requirements
 {: #vrw-planning-account-req}